keechma/keechma/guides/04-entitydb.md

 # EntityDB

 EntityDB is a library that handles storage of any kind of entities in your application.
-Entity is anything that is "identifiable".
-Usually the `id` attribute is used, but you can use anything that makes sense for your application.
+An entity is anything that is "identifiable".
+Usually, the `id` attribute is used, but you can use anything that makes sense for your application.

 ## Why do you need EntityDB?

 EntityDB solves two problems for you:

 1. It allows you to store all entities in a central location
 2. It ensures data consistency
     - If you have the same entity rendered in multiple places (for instance in a master - detail layout) - changes to entity in one place will update the other
     - If you have an entity inside some collection, removing it from the EntityDB store will remove it from the collection too

 ## How does it work?

-EntityDB functions are implemented in a pure functional way, and they operate on the Clojure `map`.
+EntityDB functions are implemented in a purely functional way, and they operate on the Clojure `map`.

-EntityDB supports two ways to store the items:
+EntityDB supports two ways to store items:

 1. In collections
 2. In named item slots

 ### Collections

-Collections are just lists of items that have name.
-Whenever you store or retreive the collections you use the collection name.
+Collections are just named lists of items.
+Whenever you store or retrieve a collection you use the collection's name.

 ### Named items